NikhilSinghal1704/Sentiment_Analysis/readme.md

 4. After analysis, both scripts will create a new CSV file named `analyzed_user_reviews.csv` containing the analyzed user reviews along with their predicted sentiments.

 5. Additionally, both scripts will generate a pie chart visualizing the distribution of sentiments among the user reviews.
 The pie chart will be displayed in the console.

-## Files:

-- **requirements.txt**: This file lists all the dependencies required by the project.
-You can install them using `pip install -r requirements.txt`.